cratstarc/opndrive/docs/getting-started/prerequisites.md

 ### 3. Git (Version Control)

-Git helps track changes to code and lets you download the OpnDrive code from GitHub.
+Git helps track changes to code and lets you download the Opndrive code from GitHub.

 - **Download**: Go to [git-scm.com](https://git-scm.com/) and download for your